top of page

 Proper running form is something most of us are born with and then slowly lose the ability to do as we get older, this is due to things such as wearing shoes and having to sit down for 6-7 hours a day at school.
 This causes our hip flexors to tighten, our glutes to become lazy and our form to become very sub-optimal.

-How does running form effect performance?
+How does running form affect performance?

-We all know a runner with at least slightly odd running form, legs all over the place, arms look like they are in a fight and the whole thing looks a mess.
-Now think about the amount of energy that runner is losing with every single step.
-For comparison think of a runner like Eliud Kipchoge, if you looked at his upper body only you would barely be able to tell he is running, his legs turn over in a cycling like matter and he seems effortless.
+We all know a runner with at least slightly odd running form, legs all over the place, arms that look like they are in a fight and the whole thing looks a mess.
+Now think about the amount of energy that the runner is losing with every single step.
+For comparison think of a runner like Eliud Kipchoge, if you looked at his upper body only you would barely be able to tell he is running, his legs turn over in a cycling-like matter and he seems effortless.

-What is pose method running?
+What is the pose method running?

 Pose method running is a simplification of the overall method of running, it separates the whole running stride into 3 parts.
 So, the pose method is here to get the basic principle right first before you start to optimise your form with all different types of drills and cues.
 You should get the pose method nailed first before you go on to worry about how to get your form perfect.

-This method of running was created by Dr. Nicholas Romanov in 1977 (1) and it helped to improve running form all around the world.
-Now his techniques are growing with running becoming more popular, there are people providing online courses to help you achieve your perfect running form and there are great books created around this method which can be used as a guide to better form.
+This method of running was created by Dr. Nicholas Romanov in 1977 and it helped to improve running form all around the world.
+Now his techniques are growing with running becoming more popular, there are people providing online courses to help you achieve your perfect running form and there are great books created around this method that can be used as a guide to better form.

 Part 1- The Pose

 This is a strong position to be in when running.
-What you would instead usually find is a runner who is leaning too far forward, hips are in a weak position falling down and the trail leg is far behind you requiring even more effort and no momentum to bring it back to take the next step.
+What you would instead usually find is a runner who is leaning too far forward, whose hips are in a weak position falling and the trail leg is far behind you requiring even more effort and no momentum to bring it back to take the next step.

 Part 2- The Fall